 Command-line interfaces (CLI) #

-Primarily used by developers, command-line interfaces typically offer the most feature-rich options to interact with blockchains.
-They can be thought of as general-purpose tool boxes, so they require certain technical knowledge and are not optimized for specific use cases.
-New features are often first included in a CLI, and then later added to graphical user interfaces (GUI).
+Primarily used by developers, CLIs offer feature-rich ways to interact with nodes and other bitcoin software.
+They can be thought of as general-purpose toolboxes, so they require certain technical knowledge and are not optimized for specific use cases.
+New features are often first included in a CLI and later added to graphical user interfaces (GUI).

 Mining has become primarily a professional undertaking with dedicated software to manage racks of mining hardware.
 However, some wallets still offer mining features, and there are also cloud mining providers that allow customers to rent mining capacity.